dopeytree/TVx/README.md

 - Monitor viewing patterns and popular channels
 - Debug user interaction issues
 - Track application usage in multi-user environments
+- Persistent logs survive container restarts and rebuilds
+- Easy to backup, analyze, or monitor with external tools
 - Verify that features are working correctly

 ## 🛠️ Tech Stack